jambonz/millisai-audio-socket/README.md

 ## Overview

 This application makes use of the Millis AI [audio websocket](https://millisai.mintlify.app/integration/native-apps-with-websocket) API.
-As of this writing (July 2024) that API has been marked as deprecated; however there is as yet no replacement for it and Millis AI folks have indicated it will be around for a while.

 This is intended to be a sample application that you can start with and later extend.
 It currently supports these features